|

 | [in] | priority_queue | a pointer to the priority queue. |

-| [in] | destroy | the destructor function or NULL if not needed. |
+| [in] | destructor | the CCC_Destructor if needed. |

 | CCC_Count CCC_priority_queue_count | ( | CCC_Priority_queue const * | priority_queue | ) |